jackmcc08/jackmcc08/README.md

 ### Hi there 👋

+My name is Jack McCarthy and I am learning how to code.

+At the moment I am focusing on:
+- Ruby
+- Javascript
+- HTML
+- CSS
+- Git
+- Command Line

+Always interested to connect and learn more or collaborate on a project.

+Cheers

+Jack

 <!--
 **jackmcc08/jackmcc08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.